 Forecasting your revenues gives you the upper hand in mapping out your expenses as it gives you a clearer picture of your business finances based on the profits that your business has generated.
 Likewise, forecasting your revenues will also help you make business decisions that work to the advantage of your critical business numbers.

 More than anything else, the process of forecasting your revenues involves a systematic way of accounting for your business expenses.
 There are basically two types of expenses that you should consider: fixed costs and variable costs.

 Fixed costs are expenses that do not change regardless of your production or sales.
 A good example of a fixed cost are the fees incurred for renting machines or leasing your office space.
-Noting these types of expenses helps ease you into the process of forecasting your revenues because it will give you a clearer idea of the exact amount that your business is spending on certain items on a regular basis.
+Noting that these types of expenses helps ease you into the process of forecasting your revenues because it will give you a clearer idea of the exact amount that your business is spending on certain items on a regular basis.

 Variable costs, on the other hand, are expenses that invariably change depending on the level of your business productivity.
 Labor and raw materials are some of the most common examples of variable costs.

+So how do you forecast revenue for a company?
 While there are a lot of different aspects in forecasting your revenues, generating two forecasts is often deemed as a good practice.
 Ideally, you should create an optimistic forecast and a conservative one.

 Why should you create two forecasts?
 Isn’t one forecast enough?
 In a nutshell, we may say that these two forecasts have different approaches and thus they will also likely yield different results.

 Managing your small business can be tough.
 Luckily, projection and forecasting principles help you stay on top of your business finances for the foreseeable future.
 Want to know more about revenue forecasts?
 Get our Cloud Solutions for Business Owners whitepaper to know how you can maximize the cloud functions or contact us at D&V Philippines for more information.